About us

 I started thinking about the fact that if the bra should be a woman’s second skin, why is it a separate piece of clothing?
 What if we could have both – freedom, comfort, liberty and at the same time modeling, support, femininity?
 And then there’s the quick access to the breast!

-No additional fasteners, snaps, locks or fasteners.
-Without cutting into the body strong, stiff rubbers.
+No additional fasteners, zippers, locks or snaps.
+Without strong, stiff rubbers cutting into the body.
 Practical, but also stylish.
-Made of decent, soft cotton knit fabric manufactured in Poland.
+Made of high quality, soft cotton knit fabric manufactured in Poland.
 Sewn by a seamstress at a local workshop.

 I invite you to the world of comfortable breastfeeding with Freemina clothes!